shivank-m/BankingSys/README.md

 # Sparks Foundation Internship Project: Basic Banking System

-A Web Application used to transfer money between multiple users.

-Stack used :- Front-end : HTML, CSS, Bootstrap & Javascript Back-end : PHP Database : MySQL

-Database contains two Tables- Users Table & Transaction Table

-User table have basic fields such as name, email & current balance.
-Transaction table records all transfers happened along with their time.
-Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+This is a web application that enables the transfer of money between multiple users.
+It is built using a front-end stack that includes HTML, CSS, Bootstrap, and Javascript, with PHP serving as the back-end language.
+The application's data is stored in a MySQL database, which contains two tables, one for users and another for transactions.
+The user table has fields for name, email, and current balance, while the transaction table records all transfers and their timestamps.
+The flow of the website starts with the home page, then proceeds to view all users, select and view one user, transfer money, select a receiver, view all users again, and finally view the transaction history.